Have questions? - Get in touch

 If you are interested in a career in operations engineering, are looking to progress further in your engineering career, and/or want to progress onto a full Honours degree, this is the ideal course for you.

 Earn your BTEC Level 5 HND from home with our flexible distance learning course.
 Fit learning around your work and personal commitments, and access everything you need at any time of day.
-You can learn at your own pace and simply submit your assignments when you are ready.
 You are in control of your course duration, therefore you can speed it up and slow it down to suit your needs.

 Once completed, you will be awarded a Pearson BTEC Level 5 Higher National Diploma in Operations Engineering.